Janssen (Johnson & Johnson) Vaccine

 Does COVID-19 produce different symptoms in cancer patients than in other people?

 Overall, the symptoms of COVID-19 are the same in cancer patients as the general population.
 One exception might be patients who are taking steroids or other medications to treat leukemia or lymphoma.
-These treatments can suppress the development of fevers.
+These treatments can suppress fevers.
 As a result, patients with COVID-19 who are taking these types of medications may not register a fever — or as high a fever — as others with the infection.

 How do I stay up to date on the latest developments about COVID-19?